adebreus/testrepository/README.md

 ## Editing the file

-Its a markdown file in this repositor.
+Its a markdown file in this repository.